We're

 -I'm always seeking more info... please write

-this movie, and they all want to know!
+and they all would like to know!

 This was my first movie-related website.
 Previously, I had designed my companies